7 bedside manner techniques that show empathy in oncology

 In addition to your specialized knowledge, showing empathy and compassion through how you communicate with your patients sets you apart from your peers.

-To learn more about developing bedside manners, you can learn from the conversations other oncologists have in the Sermo community or participate in virtual tumor boards.
+To learn more about developing bedside manners, you can learn from other oncologists’ conversations in the Sermo community or participate in virtual tumor boards.
 Join Sermo for free today to gain access to an online community of experienced physicians.